What is personality development?

 Why?
 Even running with your dog would do.

 How about walking instead of taking a cycle-rickshaw?
-Use common sense to find ways to keep yourself fit.
+Use common sense to find ways to keep fit.

 13. Spend Some Time in Nature